 - Each evaluator will also be required to register on the new Virtuoso Awards submission platform, which will also be used to facilitate award evaluations.

 - Each Virtuoso Awards entry will be evaluated by a minimum of two evaluators.
 Every effort will be made to pair senior evaluators who have more experience with those who may be evaluating awards for the first time.
 Aligning with standard practice followed by IABC International, the two evaluators will need to meet (in person, by phone or virtually) to discuss their assigned entry/entries.
-A Virtuoso Awards Evaluation evening will be planned for late March or early April to facilitate evaluations.
 The two evaluators will need to come to an agreement on their scoring for each section of the entry (see score sheets) before inputting and submitting their scores.
 Each evaluator will also be required to provide meaningful feedback on each entry they score.

 - If the assigned evaluators cannot come to an agreement on the scoring of their entry, they will notify the Awards Chair and the entry will be reassigned to two new evaluators.